MikeWeaver-dev/Voyage/README.md

 This is my first time using React and my first time really getting in the nitty-gritty of CSS.
 I did a pretty good job, but I think some of my future projects (AIChef, SpotifyLab) really showcase my design and styling work!
 I hope you take a look under the hood and enjoy.

 **Key Features**
-- Compelling UI
+- User authentication & login
-- Optimized for Web and Mobile
+- Complex CRUD and database handling
+- Full scalability for an indefinite number of users
+- Full social media funcitonailty, including:
+  -  Profiles
+  -  Following
+  -  Posts
-- Complex Data synthesis
+  -  Sub-Posts
-- GIS
+  -  Likes
-- Census API Integation
+  -  Feed

 **Tech Stack**
+- React
+- Firebase
-- R
+- HTML
-- R-Shiny
+- CSS
-- R-Studio
+- Javascript
-- TidyCensus
+- JSX

 **Installation**
 - Install R-Studio and packages listed in "Library" section of code (dplyr, sf, tidycensus, etc)